-Today’s Guest: Sportswriter Peter Golenbock, co-author of They Called Me God: The Best Umpire Who Ever Lived with retired MLB umpire Doug Harvey.
+Today’s Guest: Sportswriter Peter Golenbock, co-author, They Called Me God: The Best Umpire Who Ever Lived with retired MLB umpire Doug Harvey

 Watch this exclusive Mr. Media interview with sportswriter Peter Golenbock, co-author of They Called Me God: The Best Umpire Who Ever Lived with retired MLB umpire Doug Harvey by clicking on the video player above!

 Mr. Media is recorded live before a studio audience of Tampa Bay Rays fans who wanna know when Peter Golenbock will write the definitive book about their mascots, Joe Maddon and Raymond… in the NEW new media capital of the world… St. Petersburg, Florida!